OmarBish/prisma-json-types-generator-sample/README.md

 ## Description
-this repo was created based using steps in https://www.prisma.io/docs/getting-started/quickstart .
+this repo was created using steps in https://www.prisma.io/docs/getting-started/quickstart .

 it was created to replicate the issue mentioned in https://github.com/arthurfiorette/prisma-json-types-generator/issues/142